knut-erik/prez/oss_edc19/oss.md

 -> # HacktoberFEST - October! <-
 ===

-- Nevner participated in a open source project?
+- Never participated in a open source project?
 - Why not start with [Hacktoberfest](https://hacktoberfest.digitalocean.com/) and get a free t-shirt?